 It’s not a total dealbreaker, but it does shift it down a few spots!

-The beautiful nighttime lights, excellent paintwork, and gorgeous bricks still make it a top contender for the most stunning Disney castle around.
+But don’t worry.
+The beautiful nighttime lights, excellent paintwork, and gorgeous bricks still make it a marvel.

 Facts about Cinderella Castle